Normal physiologic carboxyhemoglobinemia of neonate masquerading as carbon monoxide poisoning | Canada Hyperbarics Skip to main content

 What They Found

-The elevated carboxyhemoglobin level was caused by the natural breakdown of fetal hemoglobin in newborns by an enzyme called heme oxidase, not by carbon monoxide exposure.
-Once this was recognized, HBOT was appropriately withheld, avoiding unnecessary treatment and family stress.
+The elevated carboxyhemoglobin level was caused by the natural breakdown of foetal haemoglobin in newborns by an enzyme called heme oxidase, not by carbon monoxide exposure.
+Once this was recognised, HBOT was appropriately withheld, avoiding unnecessary treatment and family stress.

 Canadian Relevance